-- Africa ortgage Bank of the year 2021- by Africa Housing Award - Customer Appreciation Award- by Interswitch
+- Africa Mortgage Bank of the year 2021- by Africa Housing Award - Customer Appreciation Award- by Interswitch

 These awards are an indication of the emergence of the Bank as an industry leader.
 The Board, working with the Executive Management will neither rest on its oars nor relish these laurels for long, as we would continue to grow our business in a manner suitable for the market redesigns in these ever-changing times, towards providing delightful returns and superior value to our stakeholders.
 We wish to appreciate all our stakeholders and the general public for their collective contributions towards our success.
-In particular, we are grateful to the Osun State Government, ably led by His Excellency, Governor Gboyega Oyetola for the consistent support provided the Bank.
-I also thank all our employees for their collective efforts in supporting the bank's objectives.
+In particular, we are grateful to the Osun State Government, ably led by His Excellency, Governor Gboyega Oyetola for their collective efforts in supporting the bank's objectives.
 We could not have come this far without the people of Livingtrust.

-In 2021, the recognitions we received in mortgage financing were due in part to our collaborations with Development Finance Institutions, such as Federal Mortgage Bank of Nigeria (FMBN), Development Bank of Nigeria (DBN) and Nigeria Mortgage Refinance Company (NMRC) in boosting the housing sector in Nigeria.
+In 2021, the recognitions we received in mortgage financing was due in part to our collaborations with Development Finance Institutions, such as Federal Mortgage Bank of Nigeria (FMBN), Development Bank of Nigeria (DBN) and Nigeria Mortgage Refinance Company (NMRC) in boosting the housing sector in Nigeria.
 We are aware that we need to do more in terms of collaboration, especially with organizations such as Family Homes Fund.
 Our Bank will continue to pursue mutually beneficial partnerships in growing its business and towards deepening mortgage affordability and inclusion.